kinemspa/dosifi_flutter/README.md

 ## Features

+For complete technical and architectural details, see the new consolidated docs:
+- SYSTEM_DESIGN_AND_ARCHITECTURE.md
+- DEVELOPER_GUIDE.md
+- OPERATIONS_DEBUG_AND_CLEANUP_LOG.md

 Recent UI updates (2025-08-13)
 - Medications screen header actions (Info, Filter) are right-aligned and spacing tightened.
 - Global AppBar Info is hidden when on Medications to avoid duplication.